Induction plasma: Plasma gases and plasma performance

 The minimum power to sustain an induction plasma depends on pressure, frequency and gas composition.
 The lower sustaining power setting is achieved with high r.f. frequency, low pressure, and monatomic gas, such as argon.
 Once diatomic gas is introduced into the plasma, the sustaining power would be drastically increased, because extra dissociation energy is required to break gaseous molecular bonds first, so then further excitation to plasma state is possible.
 The major reasons to use diatomic gases in plasma processing are (1) to get a plasma of high energy content and good thermal conductivity (see Table below), and (2) to conform the processing chemistry.

 In practice, the selection of plasma gases in an induction plasma processing is first determined by the processing chemistry, i.e., if the processing requiring a reductive or oxidative, or other environment.
 Then suitable second gas may be selected and added to argon, so as to get a better heat transfer between plasma and the materials to treat.
 Ar–He, Ar–H2, Ar–N2, Ar–O2, air, etc. mixture are very commonly used induction plasmas.
 Since the energy dissipation in the discharge takes places essentially in the outer annular shell of plasma, the second gas is usually introduced along with the sheath gas line, rather than the central gas line.

 Industrial application of induction plasma technology

-Following the evolution of the induction plasma technology in laboratories, the major advantages of the induction plasma have been distinguished:
+Following the evolution of the induction plasma technology in laboratories, the major advantages of the induction plasma have been identified:

-Without the erosion and contamination concern of electrode, due to the different plasma generation mechanism compared with other plasma method, for example, direct current non-transfer arc (dc) plasma.